 Fare: $45.00

-Best practice: Send feedback requests within 24 hours of transaction (response rates drop 50% after 48 hours).
+Best practice: Send feedback requests within 24 hours.
+Response rates drop 50% after 48 hours.

 12. Expiration and Renewal Reminders

-Purpose: Notify users of upcoming expirations or renewals
+Purpose: Tell users about upcoming expirations or renewals.

 Key elements: